Differences Between Liquidity vs Solvency

 |5.
 Risk||Pretty low.||Quite high.|

-As you can see liquidity and solvency both are important concepts for a business.
-But they can’t be used interchangeably; because they are completely different in their nature, scope, and purpose.
+As you can see, liquidity and solvency are important concepts for business.
+But they can’t be used interchangeably; because they are entirely different in their nature, scope, and purpose.
 Liquidity can ensure whether a firm can pay off its immediate debt.
-Solvency, on the other hand, handles long-term debt and firm’s ability to perpetuate.
-Once you understand these concepts, you would be able to become prudent.
+On the other hand, Solvency handles long-term debt and a firm’s ability to perpetuate.
+Once you understand these concepts, you will be able to become prudent.
 You would also be able to make quick and effective decisions about the next move/s of your business.

-This has been a guide to top differences between Liquidity and Solvency.
-Here we take the differences between the two with examples, infographics, and comparative table.
-You may also have a look the following articles to learn more –
+This article has guided the top differences between Liquidity and Solvency.
+Here we take the differences between the two with examples, infographics, and a comparative table.
+You may also have a look at the following articles to learn more –